ihhub/penguinV/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;Performs gamma correction on image and puts result into second image of the same size.
 Gamma correction works by formula: output = A * (input ^ gamma), where A - multiplication, gamma - power base.
 Both values must be greater than 0.

 	**Parameters:**
-	&nbsp;&nbsp;&nbsp;&nbsp;in - first image
+	&nbsp;&nbsp;&nbsp;&nbsp;in - input image
-	&nbsp;&nbsp;&nbsp;&nbsp;out - image which is a result of gamma correction.
-Height and width of result image is the same as of input image
+	&nbsp;&nbsp;&nbsp;&nbsp;out - output image which is a result of gamma correction.
+Height and width of result image are the same as of input image
 	&nbsp;&nbsp;&nbsp;&nbsp;a - A coefficient
 	&nbsp;&nbsp;&nbsp;&nbsp;gamma - gamma coefficient